mhubelbank/ml-linguistic-analysis/README.md

 # README, ML Presidential Speech Analysis Project
 #### Authored by users @conDavis, @mhubelbank, and @odaily

+This is a clone of the repository for the final DS3000 project of Constance Davis, Eoin Daly, and Mara Hubelbank at Northeastern University.
+For this project, we set out to perform a wholistic analsis of the speech data of United States presidents; the scope of this project includes data webscraping, preprocessing, linguistic and numerical analysis, hypothesis testing, visualization, and building/testing/tuning a ML model.

-For our final DS3000 project, we aim to analyze speech data of the 45 United States presidents.
-Extracting from an online corpora, we identify such features as the term frequency and importance of various social issues, as well as the overall speech linguistic complexity via applying the Flesch-Kincaid readability tests.
+Extracting from an online corpora, we identify such features as the term frequency and Tfidf importance of various social issues, as well as the overall speech linguistic complexity via applying the Flesch-Kincaid readability tests.
 We also extract the outcome variables of political party, speaker, and time period for each presidential speech.

 After visualizing our dataset via scatterplots, pie graphs, line graphs, and word clouds, we identify several hypotheses and questions regarding our dataset.
 We test our hypotheses (each of which predict a correlation between a social issue feature and an outcome variable) via Pearson correlation and one-way ANOVA, and find that all of our hypotheses are supported.